Winniemambo/Carya_Analysis/ReadME.txt

+## Shrinking Horizons: Climate-induced range shifts threaten the future of hickory trees (Carya Nutt.)

 ## Native Carya species in North America and East Asia distribution

-## Shrinking Horizons: Climate-induced range shifts threaten the future of hickory trees (Carya Nutt.)

-#### Primary Authors : Winnie W. Mambo, Guang-Fu Zhu, and Jie Liu.
+#### Primary Authors: Winnie W. Mambo, Guang-Fu Zhu, and Jie Liu.

-If you are interest in using this material for your own analysis, tree folders are significant:
+If you are interested in using this material for your analysis, two folders are significant:

 ## 1. OCCURRENCE_DATA

-#Consist of all the distribution records for the native Carya species.
+# This Consists of all the distribution records for the native Carya species.

 ## 2. R_SCRIPTS